QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

     from collections import namedtuple

-    # Create namedtuple to keep the R, Q, A, B, C, W matrices for each state of the world
+    # Create namedtuple to keep the R, Q, A, B, C, W matrices for each state
     world = namedtuple('world', ['A', 'B', 'C', 'R', 'Q', 'W'])

     # Model parameters